Cryptanalysis of the Enigma: German suspicions

-Although Germany realized that convoys were avoiding its wolfpacks, it did not attribute that ability to reading Enigma traffic.
-Instead, Dönitz thought that Britain was using radar and direction finding.
+Although Germany realised that convoys were avoiding its wolfpacks, it did not attribute that ability to reading Enigma traffic.
+Instead, Karl Dönitz thought that Britain was using radar and direction finding.
 The Kriegsmarine continued to increase the number of networks to avoid superimposition attacks on Enigma.
 At the beginning of 1943, the Kriegsmarine had 13 networks.

 The Kriegsmarine also improved the Enigma.
-On 1 February 1942, it started using the four-rotor Enigma.
+On 1 February 1942, it started using a four-rotor version.
 The improved security meant that convoys no longer had as much information about the whereabouts of wolfpacks, and were therefore less able to avoid areas where they would be attacked.
 The increased success of wolfpack attacks following the strengthening of the encryption might have given the Germans a clue that the previous Enigma codes had been broken.
-However, that recognition did not happen because other things changed at the same time, the United States had entered the war and Dönitz had sent U-boats to raid the US East Coast where there were many easy targets.
+This was not noticed because other things changed at the same time: the United States had entered the war, and Dönitz had sent U-boats to raid the US East Coast, where there were many easy targets.

-In early 1943, Dönitz was worried that the Allies were reading Enigma.
-Germany's own cryptanalysis of Allied communications showed surprising accuracy in its estimates of wolfpack sizes.
-It was concluded, however, that Allied direction finding was the source.
-The Germans also recovered a cavity magnetron, used to generate radar waves, from a downed British bomber.
+In early 1943, Dönitz was suspicious that the Allies were reading Enigma.
+German cryptanalysis of Allied communications showed surprising accuracy in its estimates of wolfpack sizes.
+It was concluded that Allied direction finding was the source.
+The Germans also recovered a cavity magnetron, used to generate radar waves, from a British bomber.
 The conclusion was that the Enigma was secure.
-The Germans were still suspicious, so each submarine got its own key net in June 1944.
+The Germans were still suspicious and each submarine got a key net in June 1944.

-By 1945, almost all German Enigma traffic (Wehrmacht military; comprising the Heer, Kriegsmarine and Luftwaffe; and German intelligence and security services like the Abwehr, SD, etc.) could be decrypted within a day or two, yet the Germans remained confident of its security.
+By 1945, almost all German Enigma traffic (Wehrmacht military; comprising the Heer, Kriegsmarine, and Luftwaffe; and German intelligence and security services like the Abwehr, SD, etc.) could be decrypted within a day or two, yet the Germans remained confident of its security.
 They openly discussed their plans and movements, handing the Allies huge amounts of information, not all of which was used effectively.
-For example, Rommel's actions at Kasserine Pass were clearly foreshadowed in decrypted Enigma traffic, but the information was not properly appreciated by the Americans.
+The Battle of Kasserine Pass was foreshadowed in decrypted Enigma traffic, but the Americans did not properly appreciate the information.

 After the war, Allied TICOM project teams found and detained a considerable number of German cryptographic personnel.
 Among the things learned was that German cryptographers, at least, understood very well that Enigma messages might be read; they knew Enigma was not unbreakable.
-They just found it impossible to imagine anyone going to the immense effort required.
-When Abwehr personnel who had worked on Fish cryptography and Russian traffic were interned at Rosenheim around May 1945, they were not at all surprised that Enigma had been broken, only that someone had mustered all the resources in time to actually do it.
-Admiral Dönitz had been advised that a cryptanalytic attack was the least likely of all security problems.
+They found it impossible to imagine anyone going to the immense effort required.
+When Abwehr personnel who had worked on Fish cryptography and Russian traffic were interned at Rosenheim around May 1945, they were not at all surprised that Enigma had been broken, only that someone had mustered all the resources in time to do it.
+Dönitz had been advised that a cryptanalytic attack was the least likely of all security problems.